Photon emission statistics of a driven microwave cavity: Gaussian states

 \section{Gaussian states}

 The driven cavity in the main text is naturally described by Gaussian states.
-Here, we establish their definition and the relevant notation, which are then used in the following appendix to develop an approach to the full-counting statistics of driven cavities.
+Here, we establish their definition and the relevant notation, which are then used in the following Appendix to develop an approach to the full counting statistics of driven cavities.

 The characteristic function of a state $\hat\rho$ is given by